Lodged by the Supreme Administrative Court

 2) In the framework of the mutual assistance introduced pursuant to Directive 76/308, as amended by Directive 2001/44, in order for the addressee of an instrument permitting enforcement to be placed in a position to enforce his rights, he must receive the notification of that instrument in an official language of the Member State in which the requested authority is situated.
 In order to ensure compliance with that right, it is for the national court to apply national law while taking care to ensure the full effectiveness of Community law.

-The judgment of the Court of Justice of 14 January 2010 can be found here.
+The judgement of the Court of Justice of 14 January 2010 can be found here.